 Banks graduated Magna cum Laude from the University of Pennsylvania and began acting in 1998.
 Her breakthrough performance came in 2002 as secretary Betty Brant in Sam Raimi’s Spider Man.
 Since then, Banks has starred in an array of movie roles including The 40-Year-Old-Virgin, Zack and Miri Make a Porno, Seabiscuit, The Hunger Games film series, Love and Mercy, Power Rangers and played the character, Wyldstyle in both The Lego Movie’s.

 Her television credits include starring in Mrs. America aside Cate Blanchett, as Jill Ruckelshaus, regular roles on Modern Family (Emmy nomination 2015), Scrubs, Wet Hot American Summer and NBC’s 30 Rock for which she earned two Emmy nominations for her role as Avery Jessup in 2011 and 2012.

 In addition, Elizabeth helmed WhoHaHa, a comedy website that puts funny women at center stage.
-No stranger to the small screen, Banks has directed shorts for Funny or Die, the award-winning Just A Little Heart Attack for The American Heart Association, as well as amusing ads for CREST, Tommy John, Annie’s Homegrown and Lucy’s Activewear.
+No stranger to the small screen, Banks has directed shorts for Funny or Die, the award-winning Just A Little Heart Attack for The American Heart Association, as well as commercial content for Cadillac, CREST, Tommy John, Annie’s Homegrown and Lucy’s Activewear.
 Elizabeth launched her first harvest project for Persil that debuted at Superbowl LI (51).